mbrubeck/agate/CONTRIBUTING.md

 ## Contribution Workflow

 Follow these steps to contribute to the project:

+### If you use git but not GitHub:

+1. Clone the repository where you want.
+1. Make the appropriate changes, meeting all [contribution quality standards](#quality-standards).
+1. Update the changelog with any added, removed, changed, or fixed functionality.
+Adhere to the changelog format.
+1. Mail the patches or a pull request to [Johann150](mailto:johann+agate@qwertqwefsday.eu).
+    - Patches are prefered for small changes.
+    - Pull requests have to contain the repository URL and branch name.
+1. You will be notified of any further actions (e.g. requested changes, merged) by the same address you sent from.
+So please make sure you can receive mail on that address.

+### If you use GitHub:

 1. Make a fork of the [Agate repository][agate-repo].
 1. Within your fork, create a branch for your contribution.
 Use a meaningful name.